 In 2003 Cliff moved to CIPFA to help the Institute build upon its commercial aspirations.
-He was one of the three founder members of CIPFA’s Finance Advisory Network (FAN), which was created to help authorities during their early Best Value years – post CCT.
-Shortly after becoming a FAN advisor, Cliff would go on to lead CIPFA’s Police Finance Network, before helping to launch several other advisory services, including its performance improvement and funding advisory service in 2008.
+He was one of the three founder members of CIPFA’s Finance Advisory Network (FAN), which was created to help authorities during their early best value years – post CCT.
+Shortly after becoming a FAN adviser, Cliff would go on to lead CIPFA’s Police Finance Network, before helping to launch several other advisory services, including its performance improvement and funding advisory service in 2008.
 By 2010 Cliff managed all of CIPFA’s commercial networks operating out of CIPFA’s London office.

 Cliff now heads CIPFA’s Local Government Faculty, covering both policy and commercial activities.
-He is also CIPFA’s lead on Income Generation; Efficiency Plans and Service Transformation, launching the Institute’s Transformation hub in 2015.
+He is also CIPFA’s lead on income generation, efficiency plans and service transformation.

 Gillian will be driving CIPFA’s influence in the global government sector by ensuring that the institute provides the very best thought leadership guidance and support for public finance professionals in the UK and abroad to help them deliver excellent public financial management.

 She believes the Institute is uniquely placed to help central government and more widely governments and supreme audit institutions in other countries and jurisdictions to develop stronger financial management and auditing practices.
 There is so much more to be achieved around the world in improving public financial management and CIPFA is now well equipped to respond to the challenge.